Close Alert Banner

 Construction Period: Spring 2026

 What's happening: Road resurfacing on Muskoka Rd.
-37 from Cedar Ln to North of Queen St. Work includes:
+37 from Cedar Ln. to north of Queen St.

 • Partial/full depth pulverization of existing asphalt